Sanfiz/SeasonalForecasting-TragsaAEMET/SpanishBasins/README.md

 ### 2. Scripts

-- **`remapbil.py`** Interpolates horizontal data to decrease resolution from 1º to 0.25º over the target region using CDO tools.
+- **`remapbil.py`** Interpolates horizontal data to decrease resolution from 1º to 0.25º over the target region.

 - **`BoxPlot_HindcastForecast.py`** Processes seasonal forecast and hindcast data to calculate and visualize precipitation anomalies for Spanish river basins during the extended winter season.